monster910/google-calendar-integration-a4/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Build using Docker

+`docker build -t google-calendar-timesheets-a4 .`

+## Running in Docker

+`docker run --rm -t -p 8080:4200 google-calendar-timesheets-a4`

+and open the follow in a browser

+`<vm ip address | vm URL>:8080`

 ## Further help